oguching/personal-goals/README.md

 ## Things I'll Do This Week:

 - [x] Start working on Twitter Windchimes
+- [x] Complete at least one section Treehouse
-- [ ] Complete at least one section each from Treehouse and Udacity
+- [ ] Complete at least one section from Udemy
 - [x] Write a blog post
-- [ ] Check if anyone wants any of my clutter
+- [x] Check if anyone wants any of my clutter
 - [ ] Return a coat
 - [X] Make a visual CV page for my blog
 - [ ] Put a conversion point on 'hire me' on my blog